Graduate Record Examinations: Experimental section

+Until 2023, there was an experimental section, which could be either verbal or quantitative, and contained new questions ETS is considering for future use.
+Although the experimental section did not count towards the test-taker's score, it was unidentified and appears identical to the scored sections.
+Because test takers had no definite way of knowing which section was experimental, it was typically advised that test takers try their best and be focused on every section.
+Sometimes an identified research section at the end of the test was given instead of the experimental section.
+There was no experimental section on the paper-based GRE.

 Structure

 The computer-based GRE General Test consists of six sections.
 The first section is always the analytical writing section involving separately timed issue and argument tasks.
 The next five sections consist of two verbal reasoning sections, two quantitative reasoning sections, and either an experimental or research section.
 These five sections may occur in any order.
 The experimental section does not count towards the final score but is not distinguished from the scored sections.

 Unlike the computer adaptive test before August 2011, the GRE General Test is a multistage test, where the examinee's performance on earlier sections determines the difficulty of subsequent sections, using a technique known as computer-adaptive testing.
 This format allows the examined person to freely move back and forth between questions within each section, and the testing software allows the user to "mark" questions within each section for later review if time remains.
 The entire testing procedure lasts about 3 hours 45 minutes.
 One-minute breaks are offered after each section and a 10-minute break after the third section.

 The paper-based GRE General Test also consists of six sections.
 The analytical writing is split up into two sections, one section for each issue and argument task.
 The next four sections consist of two verbal and two quantitative sections in varying order.
 There is no experimental section on the paper-based test.